-One of the major setback in biotechnology is that there really doesn’t exist a technology to deliver antibodies into cells.
+One of the major setbacks in biotechnology is that there really doesn’t exist a technology to deliver antibodies into cells.

-To solve this problem scientists have been working for decades with anthrax toxin to understand how does this toxin get into cell.
-Now researchers have started exploring the possibility of mimicking this system fpr delivery of small protein molecules as vaccines.
+To solve this problem scientists have been working for decades with anthrax toxin to understand how does this toxin get into the cell.
+Now researchers have started exploring the possibility of mimicking this system for delivery of small protein molecules as vaccines.

 However, this system can be made harmless by removing the sections of the LF and EF proteins that are responsible for their toxic activities, leaving behind the sections that allow the proteins to penetrate cells.